wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Annie Finn & Poppy Waxman** · *SLABS*

-Twenty minutes of pushing pulling twisting slamming squeezing breathing packing tapping lifting sweating.<br>*SLABS* is made by women who will be doing these things and telling you to watch them.
+Twenty minutes of pushing pulling twisting slamming squeezing breathing packing tapping lifting sweating —*SLABS* is made by women who will be doing these things and telling you to watch them.

 Created & performed by Annie Finn & Poppy Waxman.

 Annie Finn is a queer interdisciplinary artist whose work focuses on the power of the human body & how it exists in the world.
-She is a co-founder & producer at drag company Dribs & Drags.<br>*SLABS* made its international debut in BIFALD festival (Denmark) in October 2023.
+She is a co-founder & producer at drag company Dribs & Drags.<br>*SLABS* made its international debut in BIFALD festival (Denmark) in 2023.

-Insta <a href="https://instagram.com/annniefinnnn" target="_blank">@annniefinnnn </a> & <a href="https://instagram.com/waxmanharrietpoppy" target="_blank">@waxmanharrietpoppy</a>
+Insta <a href="https://instagram.com/annnnieef" target="_blank">@annnnieef</a> & <a href="https://instagram.com/waxmanharrietpoppy" target="_blank">@waxmanharrietpoppy</a>
 <hr>
 **Drunken Chorus** · *GREATEST HITS*